WestdeutscherRundfunkKoeln/recommender-explorer/README.md

           ...
         - type: 'date_time_picker'
           ...

+### Example with Accordion with Cards Widget that controls the UI

+    - label: Modelle wählen
+          components:
+            - type: accordion_with_cards
+              ui_acc: true
+              content:
+                - type: accordion
+                  label: A
+                  content:

+                - type: accordion
+                  label: B
+                  content:

+        - label: 'Block A'
+              linkto: "0" #this block will be shown on the UI when the accordion with lable A is selected
+              components:
+                - type: 'accordion'
+                  ...
+                - type: 'text_field'
+                  ...
+            - label: 'Block B'
+              linkto: "1"  #this block will be shown on the UI when the accordion with lable B is selected
+              show_reset_button: False
+              components:
+                - type: 'multi_select'
+                  ...
+                - type: 'accordion'
+                  ...
+                - type: 'date_time_picker'
+                  ...

 This Configuration will create 2 Blocks with Headlines 'Block A' and 'Block B'.
 Block A will contain a Accordion Widget and a Text Field Widget and Block B will contain a Multi Select Widget, a Accordion Widget and a DateTimePicker Widget.
 Also it will not display a reset button.
 Be aware that these Widgets need configuration in itself.
 See each Widgets Documentation here.